luthda/tech-summaries/09 September/cert-manager.md

 **Explanation**:

 - Certificate ca: Creates a self-signed root CA certificate.
-- Issuer Reference: Uses the selfsigned Issuer to self-sign the certificate.
+- Issuer reference: Uses the selfsigned Issuer to self-sign the certificate.
 - Purpose: Establishes an internal CA for issuing internal certificates.

 #### Internal Certificate